Compact Web Language (COWEL)

 immediately following one another.

-Directive arguments can be positional arguments or named arguments.
+Directive arguments can be positional arguments, named arguments, or ellipses.
 Arguments are separated by commas.
 Unlike anywhere else, whitespace surrounding directive arguments is ignored.
+The value of positional or named argument is either a markup sequence or a group.

 Generated HTML: